haf/DotNetZip.Semverd/README.md

 and BZIP2 groups.

 Each group of functionality is packaged into various assemblies, one assembly per "platform".
-The platforms supported are: .NET (Desktop), Compact Framework 2.0, and Silverlight.
+The platforms supported are: .NET (Desktop).

 There is also a special "Zip Reduced" library, available only on the Desktop platform; it is a reduced-function version of the regular